 Institute BuildingPrint Page

-A plaque commemorates the service given by members of Institute since 1836 at the Institute Building.
+A plaque commemorates the service given by members of Institutes since 1836 and Institute Libraries and the Institutes Association of South Australia since 1898 and the building which was constructed in 1860.

 The Institute Building was designed by Edward Hamilton who was the Colonial Architect.
 His Italianate design for the Institute with its portico was described in the Observer newspaper of 28 July 1860 as 'decidedly in advance of any other building, public or private, in the colony.
 There is harmony of proportion and a classical stamp about the whole structure which entitles it to be regarded as an architectural gem.'